CesarOtoniel/anydeskOnRaspbianBookworm/README.md

 Download the official Anydesk build from: [https://anydesk.com/en/downloads/raspberry-pi](https://anydesk.com/en/downloads/raspberry-pi)

-Download the libraries (files ending in .0 from this repo and copy them to `/usr/lib`.
+Download the libraries (files ending in .so from this repo and copy them to `/usr/lib`.
 DO NOT OVERWRITE.

 Use raspi-config: